Deities in Tirumala Venkateswara Temple: Bali Beram or Koluvu Srinivasa

 This panchaloha idol resembles the main deity, and represents the presiding officer for all activities and rituals in the temple.
 The idol is also called Bali Beram.
 Koluvu Srinivasa is regarded as the guardian deity of the temple that presides over its financial and economic affairs.
 Daily offerings are made to the deity, with a presentation of accounts known as Koluvu Seva.

-Rama, Sita, Lakshmana and Hanuman
+Rama and related idols

+According to legend, the panchaloha idols of Rama, Lakshmana, Hanuman, Sugriva and Angada were commissioned by Sage Viswambara based on his vision.
+Rama and Lakshmana are seen with their bows in a standing posture, talking to the vanara ("monkey") trio.
+The monkey-king Sugriva is seen with folded hands after he prays to Rama, not to grant protection to Vibishana.
+The monkey-prince Angada is seen pointing his finger towards the southern sky indicating the arrival of Vibhishana.
+The idols were brought by a devotee to Ramanuja and Tirumalai Nambi.
+The duo decided to make an idol of Sita.
+After performing the ritual of celestial marriage between Rama and Sita, the idols were installed in the newly constructed hall, Ramula vaari medaa' (Rama's elevated platform) in the Tirumala temple.

-The temple hosts the panchaloha deities of Lord Rama along with his consort Sita and brother Lakshmana.
-The idol of Lord Rama in Tirumala is referred to as Sri Raghunatha, Lord of Raghu (clan).
-Lord Rama is seen in a stanaka (standing pose) and is described as being in the madhyama tala and tribhanga pose.
+The idol of Rama in Tirumala is referred to as Sri Raghunatha, Lord of Raghu (clan).
+Rama is seen in a stanaka (standing pose) and is described as being in the madhyama tala and tribhanga pose.
 The left arm of the idol is raised to hold his bow and the right arm slopes downwards to hold the arrow.
-The face is tilted to the right side slightly and is capped by a crown that accentuates the tilt.
+The face is tilted to the right slightly and is capped by a crown that accentuates the tilt.
 The feet are set wide on a lotus pedestal with the left foot overshooting it.
-The idol is usually seen with a bow in the left hand of the Lord and an arrow in the right arm.
+The idol is usually seen with a bow in the left hand and an arrow in the right arm.